Erasure Correction for Noisy Radio Networks: Conclusion

 \section{Conclusion}

-In this paper we explored the computational power of noisy radio networks relative to classic radio networks.
-We demonstrated that any static radio network protocol can be simulated with a multiplicative cost of $\poly(\log \Delta, \log \log n)$ rounds.
-Moreover, we demonstrated that a general radio network protocol can be simulated with a multiplicative $O(\Delta \log \Delta)$ round-overhead.
+In this paper we compared the computational power of noisy radio networks relative to classic radio networks.
+We demonstrated that any non-adaptive radio network protocol can be simulated with a multiplicative cost of $\poly(\log \Delta, \log \log n)$ rounds.
+Moreover, we demonstrated that a general radio network protocol can be simulated with a multiplicative $O(\Delta \log ^2 \Delta)$ round-overhead.
 We also showed lower bounds that suggest that any simulation of a radio network protocol by a noisy radio network requires $\Omega(\log \Delta)$ additional rounds multiplicatively.

-Though we give a simulation for general protocols, the main focus of technical content of this work has been static protocols.
-Static protocols capture a number of well-known protocols (e.g.\ the optimal broadcast algorithm of \citet{gkasieniec2007faster}) and this focus has enabled us to understand both how delays propagate (see our blaming chain arguments) and how to efficiently exchange information among nodes (see our distributed binary search) in noisy radio networks.
+Though we give a simulation for general protocols, the main focus of technical content of this work has been non-adaptive protocols.
+Non-adaptive protocols capture a number of well-known protocols (e.g.\ the optimal broadcast algorithm of \citet{gkasieniec2007faster}) and this focus has enabled us to understand both how delays propagate (see our blaming chain arguments) and how to efficiently exchange information among nodes (see our distributed binary search) in noisy radio networks.
 Having given solutions to these challenges, we now state promising directions for future work in noisy radio networks.

-First, it is an open question how to deal with neighbors with diverging notions of when one another send messages in the simulated protocol.
-This is not an issue in static protocols and our general protocol solves this issue but only through a costly subroutine in which every node shares information with all of its neighbors.
-Thus, it remains unknown how such diverging perspectives might be dealt with and if a solution to this issue might expedite simulation time. ``Backtracking'' on faulty progress has been the subject of some interactive coding literature---see \citet{haeupler2014interactive}---and will likely prove insightful on this front.
+Recall that the third challenge for local-synchronization-based simulations described in \Cref{sec:intro} is that nodes cannot distinguish between not receiving a message in the original protocol and a message being dropped by a random fault.
+Our general protocol solves this issue but only through a costly subroutine in which every node shares information with all of its neighbors, thereby incurring an $O(\Delta)$ overhead.
+We leave as an open question whether this challenge can be overcome with $\poly (\log \Delta)$ overhead. ``Backtracking'' on faulty progress has been the subject of some interactive coding literature---see \citet{haeupler2014interactive}---and will likely prove insightful on this front.